Scott Menville

 Scott David Menville (born February 12, 1971) is an American actor and musician who is known for his work in animated films, television series and video games.
 He voices Robin in Cartoon Network's Teen Titans (2003–2006) and Teen Titans Go!
 (2013–present).
+Outside of acting Menville is a musician and the former bass player for the alternative rock band Boy Hits Car.